Alaska Department of Law Internship Program

 How do I find out about housing?

 There are a number of places that advertise short-term housing, including the Anchorage Daily News and Craigslist.
+In past years, many interns have obtained housing at the University of Alaska, Anchorage.

 Do I need a car?